-Principal x Rate x Term = Total Interest
+Principal x Interest Rate x Loan Term = Total Simple Interest

-Factor Rates are, however, similarly easy to calculate.
-For example, let’s apply the formula to a $10,000 Merchant Cash Advance you take out to finance your small business’s day-to-day operations.
+Factor rates are easy to calculate.
+For example, let’s apply the formula to a $10,000 merchant cash advance used to finance day-to-day operations.

 Principal x Factor Rate = Repayment Amount